ccorcoles/parachute/raw_translations/SPA The Parachute Message.md

 ### It is time to look back on your zeros and ones.
 See if you can change each segment into a number.

-#### Es tiempo de mirar hacia atrás en los ceros y unos que anotaste.
-Ve si puedes convertir cada segmento en un número.
+#### Es hora de volver a mirar tus ceros y unos.
+Prueba a ver si puedes convertir cada segmento en un número.

 .

 ### Carefully write your number, and the letter it could be, into each segment like we have shown here.

-#### Escribe con cuidado el número y la letra que podría ser en cada segmento, como se muestra aquí.
+#### Escribe con cuidado el número, y la letra que podría ser, en cada segmento, como se muestra aquí.

 .